parrot-stream/parrot/README.md

 A lot of work is still needed to achieve a first production ready release, but I think that a first stable one with at least the HBase and Kudu sinks could be ready for the end of 2017!

-Follow reading the [**Parrot documentation**](https://parrot-stream.github.io/parrot-docs/) for further information about installation, configuration and contribution to the project!
+Follow reading the latest [**Parrot Stream documentation**](http://docs.parrotstream.io/en/latest/) for further information about installation, configuration and contribution to the project!